bwlewis/lz4/README.md

 affect the fst package.
 I re-activated this repository to update lz4 for those who are still using it, and will file bug reports against fst...

-However, one potential advantage of this package is single-threaded operation (when used in process-parallel settings), and compatability with the command line lz4 file format, see for instance the example in the help page for `?lzDecompress`.
+However, one potential advantage of this package is default single-threaded operation (when used in process-parallel settings)--although that can be overcome with a function in the fst package, and compatability with the command line lz4 file format, see for instance the example in the help page for `?lzDecompress`.

 # lz4 Data Compression/Decompression Functions